ebrahimflows/HA_islamic_prayer_hub/README.md

 ### 📺 TV media player

-Choose the TV/media-player entity you want Prayer Hub to mute during the azaan.
+Choose the TV/media-player entity you want Prayer Hub to mute during the adhan.

 Example: